Create & Manage Inspections

 • Contractor Name: If applicable, select the name of the contractor from the list

-• Final Flag: The Final Flag checkbox is very important.
+• Final Flag: The final flag checkbox is very important.
 It should be checked only if the inspection record is the last one.
 This means it is the final inspection for the current record.
 This flag controls several automated actions inside the system.
 One action is tracking the date and time of the final inspection.
 This date may be needed on some certificates of occupancy or similar documents.
 It may also be needed on specific inspection reports.
 The flag also controls if the system shows a warning message.
 This message appears if a certificate is created before the final inspection is finished.

 • Virtual Inspection: Check to schedule a virtual inspection